Mother Nature knows what she’s doing and treats wastewater herself; it’s called self-purification.

 Odors are drawn upwards and out via what is known as the chimney effect created between the roof vent and the septic system, usually a septic tank.
 If there are odors, they could come from a blocked roof vent (for example by snow and ice), or by winds that push down into the roof vent.
 These situations would recur regardless of the type of septic system used.

-The filter sand does not need to be changed and the system components are guaranteed for 20 years.
 The technology exists since 1987 in the United States and systems installed more than 30 years ago are still in perfect condition and still treat wastewater as ecologically as when they were put in.

 There is no maintenance required.
 However, some regions require annual monitoring.
 Check with local regulations, or find an expert in your area.